ajgquional/rpi-picow-micropython/README.md

   * <b>Servo Motor</b> - contains files related to the use of servo motors
   * <b>Ultrasonic Distance Sensor</b> - contains files related to the use of an HC-SR04 Ultrasonic Distance Sensor
   * <b>Web</b> - contains several directories containing files interfacing Raspberry Pi Pico W to the web (additional details are contained in the README file of that      directory)
-* Programs would work for both Raspberry Pi Pico and Pico W, except for programs blinking the onboard LED which is accessed differently for Pico and Pico W (check comments on  <a href="https://github.com/ajgquional/rpi-picow-micropython/blob/5d93332fbf7df72a722749734f5b3f13ae6fe678/Blink/blink.py">blink.py</a>) and for web-related projects which are obviously only for Pico W (having a WiFi module).
+* Programs would work for both Raspberry Pi Pico and Pico W, except for programs blinking the onboard LED which is accessed differently for Pico and Pico W if purely using the machine library (check comments on  <a href="https://github.com/ajgquional/rpi-picow-micropython/blob/5d93332fbf7df72a722749734f5b3f13ae6fe678/Blink/blink.py">blink.py</a>) and for web-related projects which are obviously only for Pico W (having a WiFi module).
 * Only Raspberry Pi Pico is used in Wokwi simulations since Pico W is not yet available in Wokwi.
 Should it become available in Wokwi, simulations would be updated to use Raspberry Pi Pico W.
-* Contents of this repository would definitely be updated as more devices are interafaced and verified to work with Raspberry Pi Pico W.
+* Contents of this repository would definitely be updated as more devices are interfaced and verified to work with the Raspberry Pi Pico W.
+* Disregard the images (detailing the steps to get started with Pico W) uploaded in the main directory.
+They are only uploaded to be used for this README file.